 NOTE: The use of the Internet or this form for communication with the firm does not establish an attorney-client relationship.
 Confidential or time-sensitive information should not be sent through this form.

-Is a Simple Will in Sarasota Right for You?
+Is a Simple Will in Venice Right for You?
 Simple wills are for uncomplicated estates and they allow your assets to be given outright to those named.
 One advantage to such a will is that if you change your mind about how your assets are to be distributed or your assets change, you can revoke…